Latin American Studies

 Students are strongly encouraged to take advantage of study abroad opportunities during summers or through the Year or Term Abroad program.
 For more information, see Academic Regulations, section K, Special Academic Programs, “Year or Term Abroad.”

-Number of courses 12 courses beyond prereqs (incl senior essay)
+Number of courses 12 courses beyond prereqs (incl senior requirement)

-Distribution of courses 1 intro course approved by DUS; 8 courses related to Latin America in specified fields and 2 electives, 3 of which must be seminars or upper-level courses in junior and senior years, approved by DUS
+Distribution of courses 1 intro course; 7 courses with Latin American content in specified fields as indicated; 3 addtl electives; 3 of the courses must be seminars or upper-level courses taken in junior and senior years; 1 of the courses must be taught in Spanish or Portuguese at L5 level; all approved by DUS

 The major in Latin American Studies is designed to further understanding of the cultures of Latin America and to view those cultures from regional and global perspectives.
 The major builds on a foundation of language and literature, history, and the social sciences; its faculty is drawn from many departments of the University.